sc22mc/HONOR/README.md

 ## Evaluate
 ### 1.Data Download
-Please download the dataset from the [official dataset link](https://example.com/dataset-download) and palce the folders into the .datasets/ directory.
+Please download the dataset from the subset from the [Magic-RICH dataset](https://example.com/dataset-download) and palce the folders into the .datasets/ directory.

 - `assets/`:
 - `datasets/`: